Meet the Governors

 (not on the Corporation Board and with no voting rights)

-Tom is an associate governor on the Finance Committee.
+Tom is an associate governor on the Finance & Resources Committee.

-Keith has stepped down from the main board and is now an associate governor on the Quality, Standards and Planning Committee.
+Keith is an associate governor on the Quality & Standards Committee.

 Charles is a highly experienced chartered accountant and business adviser.
 He qualified with KPMG and worked in a variety of audit and financial management assignments before moving to Europe with Price Waterhouse Coopers where he was responsible for due diligence and M&A work across a number of industries and territories.
 After working in industry for 10 years he set up his own practice and now specialises in providing financial solutions to growing and challenged businesses including cash, profitability and financing issues.
 In 2003 he developed the award winning Accounting Services Online especially for the SME market.
 Charles' passion is to help businesses achieve their targets - he is a former rowing Olympic Medallist.